-Optimized sites are all round better, the most obvious is ranking higher, users get the same great content and user experience across all devices.
+Optimised sites are all round better, the most obvious is ranking higher, users get the same great content and user experience across all devices.
 Each page loading lightning fast, saves on data usage and battery power.
 Users feel the quality of great UX, which encourages them to stay on your website longer.
-Obviously, the better optimization and performance of a website, the lower it’s carbon production will be.
+Obviously, the better optimisation and performance of a website, the lower it’s carbon production will be.

-The bottom line is, the further optimized our websites are, the more focused, faster and energy efficient they become.
+The bottom line is, the further optimised our websites are, the more focused, faster and energy efficient they become.
 The users get a better experience, the clients website becomes an asset with better rankings, the index becomes more relevant, faster with better UX and helps Google achieve their 100% Carbon-Free pledge.

 The number of devastating events around the world, as a direct result of climate change, are increasing and with it our awareness.
 It’s real, it’s here, and it is going to get a whole lot worse.
 By working together, making changes where possible, we can create a buffer.
 Slowing down the collision course long enough for the sustainable revolution to get underway and change course.
 Just like the industrial revolutions, the sustainable revolution has opportunities.

 Google have presented website owners with an amazing opportunity where everyone wins.
 By building high quality Mobile-First websites that pass Core Web Vitals your rank boosts.
 Add rich, relevant, quality content on top you have a ranking machine.

 We are at the beginning of the new era and in many respects a whole new internet where page speed is crucial.
 The window to leap ahead of the competition or cement yourself at the top is closing.
 As others finally accept that they must meet the new standards to succeed the advantage of foresight will fall away.
 With ten years of preparation and announcements and now a year into the new era the change is underway.